InternLM/lmdeploy/docs/en/restful_api.md

    - kindly provide unique session_id values when calling the `generate` API or else your requests may be associated with client IP addresses

-5. Both `generate` api and `v1/chat/completions` upport engaging in multiple rounds of conversation, where input `prompt` or `messages` consists of either single strings or entire chat histories.These inputs are interpreted using multi-turn dialogue modes.
-However, ff you want to turn the mode of and manage the chat history in clients, please the parameter `sequence_end: true` when utilizing the `generate` function, or specify `renew_session: true` when making use of `v1/chat/completions`
+5. The `generate` api supports engaging in multiple rounds of conversation, where input `prompt` consists of either single strings or entire chat histories.
+However, if you want to turn the mode off and manage the chat history in clients, please the parameter `sequence_end: true` when utilizing the `generate` function.